SomerEsat/ethereum-staking-guides/README.md

 ```

 The `--enable-account-metrics` parameter is an important addtion that will allow us to expose metrics on the validator and the validations that it does.
 More about that in the next step.

+The validator can take more than 12 hours to activate the validation key(s).
+The output from the validator process indicates the status.
+Once activated you should see something like this for each key:

+`[2020-05-17 18:18:47]  INFO validator: Validator activated pubKey=0xaef319a5d9c4`

 ## Step 7 - Install Prometheus